 Light Up Your Custom Banner Design With Brightly Colored Text

 Luminance is often discussed in the context of optimizing digital signs and other illuminant media, but it’s also a critical consideration for effective banner design.
-Although your custom banner will not be internally illuminated, luminance plays a huge role in its visibility, especially at night time and when lit up by exterior rigs.
+Although your custom banner will not be internally illuminated, luminance plays a huge role in its visibility, especially at nighttime and when lit up by exterior rigs.

 Clearly, green, yellow, and white are some of the strongest options.
-If you choose any of these colors for your banner text, make sure to follow the guidelines in Karen and James Claus’ Visual Community Through Signage to create eye-catching contrast.
-Yellow-on-black, white-on-blue, green-on-white were among the most readable color combinations uncovered by their research.
+If you choose any of these colors for your banner text, make sure to follow the guidelines in Karen and James Claus’ Visual Community Through Signage to create an eye-catching contrast.
+Yellow-on-black, white-on-blue, and green-on-white were among the most readable color combinations uncovered by their research.

 How To Use Vector Images For Custom Banner Design?